-The Mossad spy agency allegedly examined a corpse in a northern Lebanese village to see if it was the remains of missing Israeli pilot Ron Arad, Al Arabiya reports.
+The Mossad intelligence agency examined a corpse in a northern Lebanese village to see if it was the remains of missing Israeli pilot Ron Arad, according to a Saudi media report on Tuesday.

-Prime Minister Naftali Bennett announced yesterday that the Mossad had recently embarked on a wide-ranging mission in search of information about Arad, who has been missing in action since 1986.
+Prime Minister Naftali Bennett announced Monday that the Mossad had recently embarked on wide-ranging efforts in search of information about Arad, who has been missing in action since 1986.
 He was last known to be in the custody of Lebanese terror groups.

-According to the Saudi news site, the Mossad extracted DNA from the corpse interred in the northern Lebanese village of Nabi Chit, to test if it was the remains of Arad.
+According to the Saudi news site al-Arabiya, the Mossad extracted DNA from the corpse interred in Nabi Chit to test if it was Arad’s remains.
+The news report did not say what the test results revealed.

-Al Arabiya also reports that the Mossad abducted an Iranian general from Syria to interrogate him about Arad’s fate.
-The news was first reported earlier today by the London-based Ra’i al-Yawm paper.
+Al-Arabiya also reported that the Mossad abducted an Iranian general from Syria to interrogate him about Arad’s fate.
+That was first reported earlier Tuesday by the London-based Rai al-Youm paper.